 Prepare and review wills.

 Act as a guardian or trustee of clients when a situation arises.

-Handle conveyancing and different other property matters by preparing lease documents, mortgage agreements, contracts of sale, and other documents related to the transfer of buildings and land.
+Handle conveyancing and other property matters by preparing lease documents, mortgage agreements, contracts of sale, and other documents related to the transfer of buildings and land.

 Prepare court cases by conducting thorough research and investigations, arranging witness attendance and protection, and providing notice of legal proceedings.

-Meticulous time-keeping and keeping files up to date.
+Accurate time-keeping and keeping files up to date.

 If you are interested in becoming a practising lawyer in Australia, you must follow the steps below: